asadprodhan/How-to-channel-sequencing-reads-from-multiple-subdirectories-into-nextflow-pipeline/README.md

 ```

-> It provides containerised softwares to execulte the fastqc analysis.
-This avoids installing the fastqc software in the local computer.
-For concatenation, no container i.e. additional software is needed as ‘cat’ is a standard Linux utility.

 ## **How to carry out the workflow**

-Keep the metadata.csv file, nextflow script and the config file in the same directory where the barcode sub-directories are.
+- Keep the metadata.csv file, nextflow script and the config file in the same directory where the barcode sub-directories are.

-Then run the script as follows:
+- Then run the script as follows:

 ```